Table of Contents:

 Check out the best tours in Athens:

 Greece Is Truly Ancient

 Many people visit Greece because it has such an interesting history.
-Some people don’t realize how truly ancient Greece is, though.
-The city of Athens has been populated for over 7,000 years.
+Some people don’t realize how truly ancient Greece is though.
+One of the fun facts of Greece is that the city of Athens has been populated for over 7,000 years.
 There has been no break in the chain between the past and present times.

 The same Athens that you can go visit today has never stopped having people living there.

 A lot has changed over the years, of course.
 It has weathered many different social and political changes through the course of its long history but it’s still standing.
-It’s the oldest city in Europe by far and is definitely a destination that you’ll want to visit someday.
+One of the top interesting Greece facts is that its the oldest city in Europe by far and is definitely a destination that you’ll want to visit someday.

+One of the coolest facts of Greece is this one!
 This is pretty weird to think about but the Greeks don’t even call their country Greece.
 They actually refer to their country as Hellas or Hellada.
-Its official name is the Hellenic Republic and it has always been Hellas, even in ancient times.
-English-speaking peoples refer to it as Greece based on the term Graecia, which is Latin for “land of the Greeks.”
+Its official name is the Helliniki Dimokratia or Hellenic Republic and it has always been Hellas, even in ancient times.
+English-speaking people refer to it as Greece based on the term Graecia, which is Latin for the “land of the Greeks.”

 The Romans popularly used Latin, of course.
 Being that Rome was so influential in the eventual development of western society, many of the English naming conventions are somewhat derived from Latin.
 It’s sort of funny to think that a society such as Rome that changed the name of gods from Zeus to Jupiter also wound up altering the popular name for the land those gods originated in.
 It’s a peculiar coincidence but is also very fitting.